theochem/horton/doc/dev_git.rst

 Develop the feature in a separate branch
 ----------------------------------------

-0. Clone the public horton repository (if not done yet) and enter the source
+0. Clone the public HORTON repository (if not done yet) and enter the source
    tree:

    .. code-block:: bash